status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 # Network setup

-A collection of tips and tricks.
+A collection of tips and tricks to help improve your network connectivity.

 ## Monitor your Peer count